kavinda85346/zacbank/readme.md

 Project Structure
 -->Assets Folder:- Contains all the assets that belongs to the ZACBank.
--->Security:- Contains security policies applied for the safety of the assets.
+-->Security:- Contains security policies and security configurations applied to safe guard the assets.